ayushingh70/ayushingh70/README.md

 ### 🚀 Featured Project: MovieSaga

-> A sleek and powerful app to discover trending Movies & Series using the TMDB API.
+> A sleek and powerful Android app to discover trending Movies & Series using the TMDB API.
-> Features include trailers, cast, user ratings, and comment system — built with Firebase and Jetpack Compose.
+> Features: trailers, cast info, Firebase-based comments & user ratings, watchlists, and more.

 <p align="center">
   <a href="https://github.com/ayushingh70/MovieSaga">